nicolasburtey/bitdev-el-salvador.github.io/_posts/2024-12-12-socratic-seminar-13.md

 Housekeeping
 ------------

-- This meetup is generously sponsored by [Galoy](https://galoy.io/)
 - our meetups focus solely on Bitcoin.
 We do not welcome discussions about Web3 or any other "crypto" projects at our events.
 If you are interested in crypto discussions there are a number of other meetups to join.
 - Please give your attention to the presenters during the seminar and keep side conversations to zero.
 - Questions are encouraged, including basic ones!